 scikit-learn | first generation learning library | https://en.wikipedia.org/wiki/Scikit-learn | Google Summer of Code - 2007 |

 The roots of artificial intelligence (and expert systems, and machine learning) go back to the 1940s and 1950s so contain a lot of non-computer terminology.
-Modern computer technologists wishing to learn more might wish to start here:
+Modern computer technologists might wish to start here: